chatreejs/bill-please/README.md

 ## Introduction

-Check Bill Enhanced is an app that will help you calculate your expenses and divide them up for your party.
+Bill Please is an app that will help you calculate your expenses and divide them up for your party.

 If you want to contribute, please refer to the [contributing guidelines](./CONTRIBUTING.md) of this project.